TSS Safeguarding Policy

 Communications training and support for staff

 TSS commits resources for training of staff (paid or unpaid), effective communications and support mechanisms in relation to Safeguarding.
+All staff, who, through their role, are in contact with children and/or vulnerable adults will have access to safeguarding training at an appropriate level, as follows;

 Commitment to the following communication methods will ensure effective communication of safeguarding issues and practice:

-Staff (paid or unpaid) meetings
+Staff meetings

 One to one meetings (formal or informal)

-Discussion of the Safeguarding Policy (and confirmation of understanding) o Encouraging open discussion during staff meetings to identify any barriers to reporting so that they can be addressed
+Encouraging open discussion during staff meetings to identify any barriers to reporting so that they can be addressed

 We recognise that involvement in situations where there is risk or actual harm can be stressful for the staff concerned.
 The mechanisms in place to support staff include: